Algebraic Groups with Torsors That Are Versal for All Affine Varieties: Reduction to a Statement About Torsion Line Bundles

 \section{Reduction to a Statement About Torsion Line Bundles}

 Let $k$ be a field and let $G$ be a linear algebraic group over $k$.
 The purpose of this section is to show that if a $G$-torsor $E\to X$ is weakly versal for a class of affine $k$-schemes $\catC$ and $G$ contains a copy of $\umu_\ell$ (resp.\ $\uGm$), then there is a uniform upper bound on the number of generators of an $\ell$-torsion (resp.\ any) line-bundle over a scheme in $\catC$.
-This is stated formally in Theorems~\ref{TH:reduction-to-line-bundles} and~\ref{TH:reduction-to-line-bundles-torsionless}, which make use of the following invariant.
+This is stated formally in Theorem~\ref{TH:reduction-to-line-bundles} which makes use of the following invariant.

 \begin{dfn} Let $V$ be a vector bundle of rank $n$ over a scheme $X$.
 An open covering $\calU$ of $X$ is said to split $V$ if $V_{U}\cong\calO_{U}^n$ for all $U\in \calU$.
 The smallest possible cardinality of a covering which splits $V$ is called the \emph{splitting number} of $V$ and denoted